 Enjoy Your Hard Work!

 Once you have your entertainment devices all set up, make sure you arrange your living room to maximize the viewing experience.
 Comfortable furniture arranged in the right way makes a huge difference.
 Whether this is your bachelor pad or family movie night, you want to be comfortable.
-For more tips on living comfortably in your Chico or Redding rental property subscribe to this blog (upper right side of page) and you will get email notifications when we publish new content.
+For more tips on living comfortably in your Chico or Redding rental property subscribe to this blog and you will get email notifications when we publish new content.

 Moving into a new place?
 Check out the 13 Things To-Do Immediately After Move-In.
 Already moved in?
 Make sure you've actually completed all 13 things to be fully moved in!